Less, More & None (2021)

 • looking at my mobile phone when people are talking to me

-• reading doomscrolling the news2
+• reading doomscrolling the news((Once per day is more than enough))

 More